dockur/windows/readme.md

 ### How do I pass-through a disk?

-  Possibles passing-through disk devices directly by adding them in your compose file this way:
+  Possibles passing-through disk devices directly, adding them in your compose file this way:

   ```yaml
   devices: